bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, so that's a great point.
 So I know I'm kind of more familiar, I have been in cryptography, but not crypto.
-So I'm kind of like, I was really into Bitcoin in like 2015, I TA'd our class and then I like totally checked out.
+I was really into Bitcoin in like 2015, I TA'd our class and then I totally checked out.
 Yeah, so I'm a little unfamiliar, but what kind of metadata, what kind of like data do block explorers provide about an address that is kind of that global state.
-So I can think of like in the kind of Ethereum version, I can think of like I don't know, they like, I don't know, some NFT thing, they like, pull up some image or there's like that kind of data.
+So I can think of, in the kind of Ethereum version, I can think of some NFT thing pull up some image or there's like that kind of data.
 But what are you thinking of that is global that these explorers would show?
-Well,

 Speaker 6: 01:25:28

-of course we don't know, right?
+Well, of course we don't know, right?

 Speaker 4: 01:25:31